keisks/error-repair-parsing/README.md

 1. Download Penn Treebank under data directory.
 2. Convert PTB into CoNLL format (e.g., [Penn2Malt](https://stp.lingfil.uu.se/~nivre/research/Penn2Malt.html))
+3. Put the CoNLL format file as ./data/[train|dev|test].E00  (i.e., Error rate = 0%)

-3. Add noise by running errgent.
-See the readme file in the directory.
+4. Add noise by running errgent.
+See the readme file in the directory. sh ./generate_train_dev_test.sh (for generating all the files needed)

 The file should look like the following.
 We assume that we have named the files as ./data/[train|dev|test].[E00|E05|E10|E15|E20].